 38-day fall championship meet to feature six Breeders' Cup qualifiers

 ELMONT, N.Y. - Belmont Park's Fall Championship Meet will feature six Breeders' Cup "Win and You're In" qualifiers held over two outstanding weekends of thoroughbred racing.
 In all, 42 stakes worth more than $10.1 million and fan-friendly activities are among the highlights as live racing returns to downstate New York for Belmont's 38-day meet, which runs from Friday, September 8 through Sunday, October 29.
 On Opening Day, Rubilinda headlines a field of 10 3-year-old fillies at six furlongs on the turf on Friday, September 8, for the $100,000 Christiecat, the first of three stakes scheduled for opening weekend.

 A daughter of European champion Frankel, the Don Alberto Stable homebred will make her stakes unveiling for trainer Chad Brown following her 3 ¼-length maiden-breaking debut on May 27 at Belmont and finishing a troubled second against allowance company on July 9.

 "She's a very talented filly," said Brown.
 "Unfortunately, she's had a little bit of bad racing luck, we tried to race her at Saratoga but had to scratch after the race was moved off the turf.
 Six [furlongs] may be a bit short for her but she's ready to run so we'll enter her."
-Rubilinda will be ridden by Jose Ortiz from post 4.

 Brown will also saddle Noble Freud for Head of Plains Partners, Xpress Thoroughbreds, Michael Kisber, and Medallion Racing.
 The New York-bred filly by Freud has made her first start on turf last time out to win an optional-claiming race in front-running fashion on August 13 at Saratoga.